MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/thread-priorities.md

 Threads, whatever their respective run-time priorities, are run at IRQL = PASSIVE\_LEVEL.
 Many standard driver routines are run at an IRQL &gt; PASSIVE\_LEVEL, such as DISPATCH\_LEVEL or DIRQL.

-For more information about thread priorities, see the [Scheduling, Thread Context, and IRQL](http://go.microsoft.com/fwlink/p/?linkid=59757) white paper that is available on the Microsoft Windows Hardware Developer Central (WHDC) website.
+For more information about thread priorities, see the [Scheduling, Thread Context, and IRQL](http://go.microsoft.com/fwlink/p/?linkid=59757) white paper.